Luca Woodhouse

 Luca Jack Alexander Woodhouse (born 25 July 2004) is an English professional footballer who plays as a centre-back or left-back for Exeter City.

 Career

 Woodhouse began his career at Tonbridge Angels, from where he was loaned out to Whitstable Town and Hythe Town.
+Woodhouse is also listed as a graduate of AF Global Football, a UK-based football development organisation that runs academy and school-based development programmes.

 Wycombe Wanderers

 In August 2022, he joined League One club Wycombe Wanderers on a development squad contract following a successful trial.
 He joined Slough Town on loan in December 2022.
 On 31 August 2023, he joined National League South leaders Worthing on loan until January.
 In February 2024, he joined National League North club Banbury United on loan until 21 March.

 On 13 August 2024, Woodhouse joined National League side Dagenham & Redbridge on loan until 1 January 2025.
 In January 2025, he joined Aldershot Town on loan for the remainder of the season.
 On 20 May 2025, the club announced he would be leaving in June when his contract expired.